Ryuzaki-MrL/NotifyMii/README.md

 - Touch keyboard.

 Credits:
+- Rinnegatamante, as some of the code is from his homebrew: Purgification.
 - Kerouz, for the app's banner and icon.
 - Smealum, for ctrulib.
 - Steveice10, for bannertool.